THE WAY I COMMUNICATE

 TALK STYLES (outline) The Enneagram opens the doors of communication in many ways, which always begins with us.
 The better we knows ourselves, the easier it is to communicate effectively with others.

-INTERNALLY referenced people provide their own motivation.
-They decide about the quality of their own work & have trouble accepting other people’s opinions or outside direction.
+INTERNALLY-referenced people provide their own motivation.
+They decide on the quality of their own work & have trouble accepting other people’s opinions or outside direction.
 They gather info from others, questioning their input, then choose what to do with it.

 Language Pattern: They know or decide for themselves, evaluating their own performance.
 They resisting instruction from others, which is only seen as information.

 EXTERNALLY-references people need others’ opinions & outside direction, motivated by what others want or decide.
 If they don’t get feedback, they wonder how they’re doing.
 They have trouble starting or continuing activities without some mirroring.